 Inevitably we are still mortal, and chronic degenerative diseases are the scourge of modern society.
 Something always gets us in the end…

-c.
-There is very little interaction between different disciplines in the health care sector, and almost none between health care practitioners and other disciplines.
+- There is very little interaction between different disciplines in the health care sector and almost none between health care practitioners and other disciplines.
 When last did your GP consult with your wife, financial advisor, priest, gym instructor, dietician, kinesiologist or problematic teenage child?
 At times all of these consultations might actually be vital in terms of treating your total health.

-e.
-Finally, the medical system has had very little support (at least until recently) from governments, corporations and Joe public.
-Most funds have gone in to treatment rather than prevention, and many organizations have been slow to truly embrace the mind-body concept and the concept of total health.
-To add to this, the human beings on planet Earth have in general gone out of their way to ignore health warnings on products, consume ridiculous quantities of food stuffs, pollute their atmosphere, murder and injure each other and, increase rather than decrease their stress levels and generally deny any real responsibility for their medium term health and wellness.
+- Finally, the medical system has had very little support (at least until recently) from governments, corporations and Joe public.
+Most funds have gone into treatment rather than prevention, and many organizations have been slow to truly embrace the mind-body concept and the concept of total health.
+To add to this, the human beings on planet Earth have in general gone out of their way to ignore health warnings on products, consume ridiculous quantities of foodstuffs, pollute their atmosphere, murder and injure each other and, increase rather than decrease their stress levels and generally deny any real responsibility for their medium term health and wellness.
 Homo sapiens erectus have created an entire culture out of denying responsibility for themselves and shifting all accountability on to that poor sod, Fate!

 Ultimately though, it is truly vital that we all choose to become accountable for our own health and happiness.
 So you may be forced to email your letter of complaint to yourself, and start considering your own, unique healthy lifestyle program.

 What Is Meant By A Healthy Lifestyle Program?